infantiablue/techika/src/blog/posts/webllm-vs-transformersjs.md

 ### 3. Do you need guaranteed-valid JSON?

-This is where WebLLM has a real differentiator.
-Its structured output — constrained JSON generation plus schema support — is implemented inside the WebAssembly runtime, which means the generated text is constrained to obey the schema, not just *hoped* to.[[1]](https://github.com/mlc-ai/web-llm)[[9]](https://huggingface.co/spaces/mlc-ai/WebLLM-JSON-Playground)
+This is where WebLLM has an undeniable advantage.
+Its structured output — constrained JSON generation plus schema support — is implemented inside the WebAssembly runtime, which means the generated text is constrained to obey the schema at the token level, not just *hoped* to.[[1]](https://github.com/mlc-ai/web-llm)[[9]](https://huggingface.co/spaces/mlc-ai/WebLLM-JSON-Playground)

+When developers test LLMs on OpenAI's GPT-4o or Anthropic's Claude 3.5 Sonnet, prompt-based JSON extraction feels trivial.
+Frontier models have hundreds of billions of parameters; their attention mechanisms rarely drop a closing bracket or echo schema meta-keys.

+In the browser, you are running **0.5B to 1B parameter models**.
+At that scale, an LLM simply cannot maintain document context, extract facts, adhere to JSON syntax, and ignore schema keywords without physical token masking.
+As the meeting minutes test demonstrated, prompt-only JSON on a 0.5B model resulted in leaked keywords (`"required": [...]`), hallucinated quarters, and an unclosed array that threw a runtime `SyntaxError`.

-With Transformers.js you are on your own: prompt carefully, parse with `try`/`catch`, validate against a schema, and decide what to do when the model returns prose.
-For a feature whose whole point is "the output is data, not chat," that difference is worth a lot.
-If your output must be parseable data, test WebLLM's constrained generation first.
+With Transformers.js you are on your own: prompt carefully, parse with `try`/`catch`, write defensive regex heuristics to repair malformed brackets, and decide what to do when the model emits invalid syntax.
+For a feature whose whole point is "the output is data, not chat," that difference is decisive.
+If your output must be parseable data, WebLLM's constrained generation is currently the only reliable path in the browser.

 ### 4. How much scaffolding are you ready to build?